ONLYOFFICE/sdkjs-plugins/example_get_and_paste_html/README.md

 ## Overview

-Getting html from document and pasting it back.
+Get your document content as HTML code, modify it, and paste back to the document.

-This plugin uses [CodeMirror](https://codemirror.net) is a versatile text editor implemented in JavaScript for the browser.
+This plugin uses [CodeMirror](https://codemirror.net), a versatile text editor implemented in JavaScript for the browser.

-It is called "Get and past html" in the interface and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.
+The plugin is compatible with [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop](https://github.com/ONLYOFFICE/DesktopEditors) versions of ONLYOFFICE editors.
+It can be added to ONLYOFFICE instances manually.

 ## How to use

-1. Open the Plugins tab and press "Get and past html" (you can select necessary content before or after that).
+1. Open the Plugins tab and press "Get and past html".
-2. In the field in plugin you can see html of selected content.
-If you need you can select another one and see its code and modify it.
-Also you can choose not select anything and write or paste your own html.
-3. If you need paste modified or your html into document, then press the button "Paste into document"..

-If you need more information about how to use or write your own plugin, please see this https://api.onlyoffice.com/plugin/basic
+2. Select the necessary content.
+3. In the plugin field on the left panel, you'll see the HTML code of the selected abstract.
+4. Modify the HTML code if necessary.
+5. Click "Paste into document" to insert the HTML code to the current cursor position in your document.

+You can also write your own HTML code (without selecting any document content) and then paste it to your document.

+## How to install

+Detailed instructions can be found in [ONLYOFFICE API documentation](https://api.onlyoffice.com/plugin/installation).